Concierges, for persons in transition

 For your friend at a time of loss.

 Remember when you first realized you need ‘something more to offer’ when friends are at a hard time ?
 I remember well.
 I felt empty that I didn’t have deeper compassion for a grieving neighbor at a time of traumatic loss in the family.
-It was time to turn off the 12463529_10208993491577858_96798857_nentertainment and read.
+It was time to turn off the entertainment and read.real estate agent broker screening referral advocacy paul anibal seniors and veterans specialist__michigan_to_florida_california-to-maine

 Here is a nice starter list for you to develop deeper empathy and your loved one.
 I especially like C S Lewis books.
 He experienced an early loss of a spouse married late in life, a compassionate deep thinker who is easy to follow.